Postdoctoral Fellowship/Early Career Psychologist Opportunities

-Great Life Counseling Center is offering a very unique group private practice opportunity for 2 gifted & highly motivated postdoctoral fellows!
-Great Life Counseling Center (GLCC) is a private counseling center based in Addison, TX, which provides a variety of psychological services and specializes in marriage/couples, faith and existential exploration, child/family issues, and individual adjustment or life transitions.
-Selected candidates will be offered a 12 month 1099 contract position and an opportunity to build their own private practice business with the support & guidance of the GLCC team.
+Great Life Counseling Center is offering a unique group private practice opportunity to 4 gifted & motivated postdoctoral fellows and/or early career psychologists!
+Great Life Counseling Center (GLCC) is a private counseling center based in Addison, TX and soon expanding to a second office in the Plano/Frisco area.
+GLCC provides a variety of psychological services including specialties in marriage/couples, child/family issues, psychological assessment, faith and existential exploration, relational/emotional trauma, and individual adjustment or life transitions.
+Selected candidates will be offered a 2-year 1099 independent contractor agreement to build a private practice business within the infrastructure or guidelines of the Great Life Counseling Center platform.

 Responsibilities and Duties

 The group’s mission statement is ‘to strengthen relationships and enhance lives fostering healthier families and communities.’
 In pursuit of this mission, the members of the group share a common interest in working with families, doing outreach or networking in the community, and collaborating with other members of the team.
 To increase collaboration efforts, every member of the team specializes in or at least shares a strong interest in working with couples and/or kids & their parents.